Synarious/bm-userscript/README.md

 * Adds time in seconds to timestamp (when hovering over the tooltip) (LiQ Avengerian)
 * Color coded groups, such as for player teams/factions in a game.
 US vs. RUS etc..
 * Fixes "RCON disabled warning" so it doesn't overflow over other servers when many servers are collapsed.

-## What Is TamperMonkey
-It’s a browser add-on that loads “userscripts” that can modify how a website displays itself to you.
-User scripts are powerful tools that can totally modify websites.
-Remember, tampermonkey can pose significant security issues for your device if you install scripts from unknown sources.
-Only use scripts if you know what they are doing!
-- In latest versions of chrome everyone needs to enable "DEV" made in Chrome Extensions for Tampermonkey to work.
-Then chrome needs to be force closed & restarted.
-- See getting started for step-by-step guide on how install and use this script for your own community.

 ## Getting Started
 ### See [Getting Started Wiki](https://github.com/Synarious/bm-userscript/wiki ) on how to install & more.